-An Affiliate Agreement governs JDRF Australia's relationship with JDRF International (operating in the USA), giving particular regard to the licencing of the JDRF brand and related intellectual property considerations as well as the coordination of research funding decisions.
+An Affiliate Agreement governs JDRF Australia's relationship with JDRF International (operating in the USA), including licencing of the JDRF brand and related intellectual property considerations as well as the coordination of non-Government-funded research funding decisions.

 JDRF Australia also supports a JDRF affiliate in New Zealand.
-JDRF New Zealand operates as an independent entity with no financial liability or dependence on JDRF Australia.
+JDRF New Zealand operates as an independent entity with no financial dependence on JDRF Australia.